james-lennon/CivilWarPhotography/contents/bibliography.md

-@ Bibliography
+@Bibliography
-@
+@../img/20.jpg
-@ Chicken Nuggets are Delicious and Amazing
+@Chicken Nuggets are Delicious and Amazing
 @

 # Bibliography